psychowood/ng-torrent-ui/README.md

 ============

 If you point to /gui/latest.html instead of the usual /gui, you will get the latest version as soon as it is released, without having to download and replace the webui.zip: the browser downloads the latest version for you, without touching the uTorrent install.
+There's a bug, you'll see the "offline" version number in the header instead of the loaded one, but the loaded version is correctly the latest one.

 Demo
 ====